LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

     ![Screenshot of Office Message Encryption preview](/Images/OME_Message2.png)

-    **Note:** In some other scenarios there's a 3rd possible message outcome that displays the message: **The message you tried to open is protected with Information Rights Management.
+    **Note:** In some other scenarios there's a third possible message outcome that displays the message: **The message you tried to open is protected with Information Rights Management.
 The sender didn't give you the rights necessary to view the message.
 To open this message on behalf of another user, use Outlook.
 Download a free trial of Microsoft Outlook.**

     No matter how the message is displayed to you / how you open the message, if you don't have the correct permissions you'll be unable to view the message body.
 This is because your organization / personal Microsoft Outlook email account wasn't granted the correct permissions to view these internal encrypted emails.
-In the real world, if you receive one of these permission related errors when opening up an encrypted message, it likely means that the sender will need to re-send with the appropriate Label (sensitivity label) applied.
+In the real world, if you receive one of these permission-related errors when opening up an encrypted message, it likely means that the sender will need to resend with the appropriate Label (sensitivity label) applied.

 8. Keep the **Outlook** tab open in **Microsoft Edge** and proceed to the next task.

-    If you're using a personal Microsoft Outlook email account, leave the **InPrivate** Edge Browser open.
+    If you're using a personal Microsoft Outlook email account, leave the **InPrivate** Microsoft Edge Browser open.

 ### Task 4 - Resolve Office Message Encryption Permission issue

-In the previous task, we identified an issue where our external partners were receiving permission related issues when attempting to open Project Falcon encrypted emails.
+In the previous task, we identified an issue where our external partners were receiving permission-related issues when attempting to open Project Falcon encrypted emails.
 In this lab task, you'll review the configuration settings in the "Project Falcon" Sensitivity label and modify the settings in order to allow these partners to view the emails.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.

 2. The **Microsoft Edge** browser should still have the **Information protection - Microsoft Purview** tab open in **Microsoft Edge**.
-If not, in a new Edge tab, enter following URL in the address bar: **<https://compliance.microsoft.com/mail/>**.
+If not, in a new **Microsoft Edge** tab, enter following URL in the address bar: **<https://compliance.microsoft.com/mail/>**.

-     If prompted, Sign-in with the tenant email account provided (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider) and the tenant password provided (Found under the resources tab in the VM's instruction pane).
+     If prompted, Sign-in with the tenant email account provided (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider) and the tenant password provided (Found under the resources tab in the VMs instruction pane).

 3. In the **Microsoft Purview** compliance portal, on the left-hand navigation pane, select **Information Protection**.